NeuronAddict/pyic/README.md

 ```
 $ pip3 install termcolor html2text # may be you need some python requirements
 $ cd ~/pyic
+$ pip install -e . # to use git code and pull updates
 $ ./pyic.sh
 Python 3.6.8 (default, Jan  3 2019, 03:42:36)
 [GCC 8.2.0] on linux